Published on

 This is a privilege.

-However, if you have the slightest capacity, I strongly believe it's worth it.
-Especially, while you're younger.
+However, I would still advocate if you have the slightest capacity, it's worth trying.
+Especially in your youth.
 It took me a long time to realise this.
-After getting into the job-market, my drive to learn profoundly new things dwindled.
-I was learning, but it all stayed in my comfort zone.
+After getting into the job-market, my drive to learn new things dwindled.
+I was learning, but it all stayed within my comfort zone.
+My excuse was 'I was specializing'.

 I decided to challenge myself